Recent Blog Articles

 Staying Healthy

-5 myths about using Suboxone to treat opiate addiction
+5 myths about using Suboxone to treat opioid addiction

 What is Suboxone and how does it work?

-Suboxone works by tightly binding to the same receptors in the brain as other opiates, such as heroin, morphine, and oxycodone.
+Suboxone works by tightly binding to the same receptors in the brain as do other opiates such as heroin, morphine, and oxycodone.
 By doing so, it blunts intoxication with these other drugs, it prevents cravings, and it allows many people to transition back from a life of addiction to a life of normalcy and safety.

 Common myths about using Suboxone to treat addiction